 Although I do not always specify it in my recipes, I choose organic produce as much as I can.
 If it comes down to eating vegetables or not, organic versus conventional, it’s more important to just eat your vegetables.
 You decide what is best for your family.

 Why I buy organic: I believe organic is healthier because I am consuming less pesticides.
 It’s also healthier for the environment and the workers who harvest our produce.
 How can you tell what is organic?
 Those small, sometimes annoying labels (PLU codes) on fruits and vegetables help.
 If it is a 4-digit code, it is conventional.
 If it is a 5-digit code that begins with a 9, it is organic.
 Not all produce may be marked.
-Look for a sign that says organic, or ask if it’s conventional or organic.
+Look for a sign that says organic, or ask.

 I choose organic bell peppers because they are on the Dirty Dozen list for produce with the highest levels of pesticides.
 I choose organic zucchini, as squash is on the list of GMO (gentically modified) crops, which are not good for us either.
 Say no to GMO.

 Note on Tools

 The quarter sheet size will fit all ovens and the half sheet fit most.
 If you have small or older ovens, measure to be sure they will fit.
 It you use must use the quarter sheet size, you will need two of the quarter size for a single recipe of ratatouille (to serve 2).

 Baking parchment – Here is another handy tool for baking, roasting and many other kitchen uses.
 I buy packages of pre-cut half sheet size (12″x16″).
 You can always cut them in half to use on quarter sheet pans.
 Parchment helps protect food in the oven from direct contact with a hot metal pan and makes pans easier to clean.
 You can buy rolls at most grocery stores these days, or buy the cut sheets at cooking and restaurant supply stores or online.
 I’ve included links for Amazon.